EidosMedia/neon-frontoffice-ts-sdk/README.md

 ## Disclaimer

 This library is maintained in conjunction with the Eidosmedia Neon ecosystem and may evolve in parallel with its core APIs.
 Please validate compatibility before integrating it into production systems.
+The certified compatible NEON versions that can be used are in src/conf/versions.ts file

+## License

+This library is provided under the BSD-3-Clause license model for usages allowed by the license.

 ## Getting Started